ScorpionXII/isomap3d/README.md

 DEMO
 ----
-You can play with a fully functional DEMO at http://scorpionxii.github.io/isomap3d/
+You can play with a fully functional testing DEMO at http://scorpionxii.github.io/isomap3d/